IBM-Cloud/docs/openwhisk/openwhisk_feeds.md

 The previous 2 architectural choices are simple and easy to implement.
 However, if you want a high-performance feed, there is no substitute for persistent connections and long-polling or similar techniques.

 Since {{site.data.keyword.openwhisk_short}} actions must be short-running,  an action cannot maintain a persistent connection to a third party .
-Instead, we must stand up a separate service (outside of OpenWhisk) that runs all the time.
+Instead, we must stand up a separate service (outside of {{site.data.keyword.openwhisk_short}}) that runs all the time.
 We call these *provider services*.
 A provider service can maintain connections to third party event sources that support long polling or other connection-based notifications.

 The provider service should provide a REST API that allows the {{site.data.keyword.openwhisk_short}} *feed action* to control the feed.
 The provider service acts as a proxy between the event provider and {{site.data.keyword.openwhisk_short}} -- when it receives events from the third party, it sends them on to {{site.data.keyword.openwhisk_short}} by firing a trigger.